Axistorm1/FEAM/README.md

 - **Git Integration:** Shows Git repository and branch if present in the current directory.
 - **Color Support:** Uses colors to distinguish file types (directories, symlinks, etc.).
 - **Keyboard Shortcuts:** Navigate and control the interface using the keyboard.
+- **Integrated Shell:** Write commands directly in the file manager.

 ## Controls